 In recognition of the higher risk profile of the activities of Microfinance Ireland, the company secured support for its activities from the European Investment Fund (EIF).
-Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facility (EaSI) signed on 14 October 2015 and successor guarantee signed 11 December 2017, the Pan-European Guarantee Fund in Response to Covid-19 signed 6 April 2021 as amended and restated 6 December 2021 and the Guarantee Agreement under the InvestEU Fund signed 29 December2022, EIF as Guarantor will partially cover the risk of the Microfinance Ireland loan portfolio subject to specific ceiling levels at both portfolio and individual client loan level and subject to specific terms and conditions.
+Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facility (EaSI) signed on 14 October 2015 and successor guarantee signed 11 December 2017, the Pan-European Guarantee Fund in Response to Covid-19 signed 6 April 2021 as amended and restated 6 December 2021 and the Guarantee Agreement under the InvestEU Fund signed 29 December 2022 and amended 26 September 2024, EIF as Guarantor will partially cover the risk of the Microfinance Ireland Ioan portfolio subject to specific ceiling levels at both portfolio and individual client Ioan level and subject to specific terms and conditions.